DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Methods

-A CT image is usually composed of hundreds of 2D slices stacked in sequence.
+A complete CT image is usually composed of hundreds of 2D slices stacked in sequence.
 These slices have high spatial continuity and content relevance, constituting the complete contextual information of the lungs.
 Moreover, we observe that the lesions of various sizes appear randomly in the lungs, resulting in only a portion of the slices containing visible disease characterizations.
 The spatial correlations of different dimensions and the inter-slice information will be entangled by a 3D convolution operator when using 3D CNN to directly classify CT images.
-Hu et al. \cite{25} propose the channel-wise attention (CA) module to enhance channel independence and thereby improve the performance of the networks.
-Inspired by this, we design a novel mechanism called depth-wise attention (DA) module for 3D CNN to weight the depth-level features, which can make the network more sensitive to the important regions of the images.
+To refine the hidden features, Hu et al. \cite{25} proposed the channel-wise attention module to enhance channel independence and thereby improve the performance of the networks.
+But this module has limitations in our task, due to the sparse distribution of lesion features at the depth level.
+Motivated by this observation, we design a complementary mechanism called depth-wise attention module for 3D CNN to recalibrate the depth-level features, which can make the network more sensitive to the important regions of the images.
+By integrating DA and CA modules, we construct the dual-attention module used in DARNet.